rajnish80130/sms-email-spam-classifier/README.md

 ## Dataset

-The model was trained on a labeled dataset of spam and non-spam (ham) messages.
-The text data was preprocessed and vectorized using TF-IDF for optimal performance.
+The model was trained on an imbalanced dataset of SMS and email messages:

+87% Ham Messages: Normal (non-spam) messages.
+13% Spam Messages: Unwanted or spam messages.
+This imbalance was addressed during training to ensure robust spam detection.

 ---